47degrees/arrow-slides/src/main/arrow-meta.md

 [Raquel]

+On the other hand, one of the reasons to build Arrow Meta was to support a set of use cases to improve the state of functional programming in Kotlin.

-Currently Higher Kinded Types involve a lot of boilerplate in Arrow so we can remove it with Arrow Meta
+Currently Higher Kinded Types involve a lot of boilerplate in Arrow so we can remove it with Arrow Meta.

 ---